Quick facts about the University of Michigan’s commitment to global education.

-The university was ranked No. 14 nationally for the size of its international student body in 2015-16, with a total 8,163 international students, according to the Open Doors survey by the Institute of International Education, a New York-based nonprofit group.
+The university was ranked No. 16 nationally for the size of its international student body in 2017, according to the Open Doors survey by the Institute of International Education, a New York-based nonprofit group.

 U-M was one of five U.S. colleges and universities to receive the 2012 Sen. Paul Simon Award that recognizes outstanding and innovative achievements in campus internationalization.